 The big caveat is always to remind people that deciding on a permanent residence is not like a two-week holiday rental.
 You should evaluate what your priorities are – near to the airport/school/place of work.
 Will you need a car?
 Will you need public transport?
 Mallorca’s rail service is limited and not all-encompassing!
 The Palma Soller route is quaint and interesting if you are a tourist – less so if you have to lug your shopping up a mountain track.
 If you need to visit a clinic twice a week, is it convenient for your dream house?
 You can manage a steep hill today and you can clean a pool but what about in 10 years’ time?
 Would it be better to have a communal pool and live nearer the clinic?

 A daily school run from one side of Palma to the other will not be fun in the heat of the summer.
 All things to be thought of.

 If you want to take your property search one stage further and are currently seriously considering living on the island, I can recommend Girasol Homes.
-For many years, Girasol have been helping people move to homes all over Mallorca.
+For many years, Girasol has been helping people move to homes all over Mallorca.
 They have an intimate knowledge of the property market on Mallorca and will be able to help you at every stage of the process.
-Once you have contacted them and you are clear that you are in a position to progress they will even organise a one to one inspection trip.
-These special Inspection tours are designed to save you time, money and be as effective as possible.
-Girasol Homes offers clients one to three day Inspection tours with trained and regulated colleagues who are Professional Property Finders.
-They will also inform you and give you full information reference the property and get all of your questions answered about living in the area you are looking at – legal, fiscal, financial, schools, health care, after sales, rental services and much more.
+Once you have contacted them and you are clear that you are in a position to progress they will even organise a one-to-one inspection trip.
+These special Inspection tours are designed to save you time, and money and be as effective as possible.
+Girasol Homes offers clients one to three-day Inspection tours with trained and regulated colleagues who are Professional Property Finders.
+They will also inform you and give you full information reference the property and get all of your questions answered about living in the area you are looking at – legal, fiscal, financial, schools, health care, after-sales, rental services and much more.